 Key Performance Indicators

-The planed deployment of the different Day-1-C-ITS-services in the single pilot sites will be monitored through different milestones and countable pilot deployment indicators.
-Indicators shall be used to monitor and demonstrate the progress and to evaluate impacts and performance of the developed C-ITS services for safety, efficiency, and environment.
+The planned deployment of the different Day 1 and Day 1.5 C-ITS-services in various German pilot locations will be monitored through different milestones and countable pilot deployment indicators.
+Indicators shall be used to monitor and demonstrate the progress and to evaluate impacts and performance of the developed C-ITS services for safety, efficiency and environment.
 The used assessment methodologies shall be aligned with other ongoing initiatives in the EU and shall document the operational experiences and estimate the quality of the service which were deployed within the national pilot activities.
-Additionally the results of the external performed cross-site tests within the German pilot sites have to be taken into account in the overall assessment process.
+Additionally, the results of the external performed cross-site tests within the German pilot sites have to be taken into account in the overall assessment process.

-To ensure a successful deployment of harmonised C-ITS infrastructure in Germany, which fulfils the interoperability requirements of a common European C-ITS approach it is essential to define and establish specific evaluation processes.
-Because of that harmonised evaluation methodologies based on the activities within the C-Roads Platform will be developed and tested.
-The overall aim is to achieve a conformance and interoperability assessment, which can be used in first phase on a national level and in a second phase on a European level to evaluate if interoperability of the pilot services was achieved.
+To ensure a successful deployment of harmonised C-ITS infrastructure in Germany, which fulfils the interoperability requirements of a common European C-ITS approach, it is essential to define and establish specific evaluation processes.
+For this reason, harmonised evaluation methodologies based on the activities within the C-Roads Platform will be developed and tested.
+The overall aim is to achieve a conformance and interoperability assessment, which can be used in a first phase on a national level and in a second phase on a European level to evaluate if interoperability of the pilot services was achieved.
 A possible approach to do this is to build up a specific test vehicle.